knncolle/knncolle/README.md

 The aim is to enable downstream libraries to easily switch between different methods with a single runtime flag, or by just swapping out the relevant constructors at compile time.

-Currently, we support the following methods:
+The core library supports the following methods:

 - [K-means with k-nearest neighbors](https://pubmed.ncbi.nlm.nih.gov/22247818/), an exact search that uses k-means clustering to index points.
 - [Vantage point tree](http://stevehanov.ca/blog/?id=130), an exact search that uses the tree of the same name.
+- Brute force search, mostly implemented for testing.

+This framework is extended by various add-on libraries to more algorithms:

-- [Annoy](https://github.com/spotify/annoy/), an approximate search based on random projections.
+- [**knncolle_annoy**](https://github.com/knncolle/knncolle_annoy) supports [Annoy](https://github.com/spotify/annoy/), an approximate search based on random projections.
-- [HNSW](https://github.com/nmslib/hnswlib/), an approximate search based on hierarchical graphs.
+- [**knncolle_hnsw**](https://github.com/knncole/knncolle_hnsw) supports [HNSW](https://github.com/nmslib/hnswlib/), an approximate search based on hierarchical graphs.
-- Brute force search.

 Most of the code in this library is derived from the [**BiocNeighbors** R package](https://bioconductor.org/packages/release/bioc/html/BiocNeighbors.html).